thindil/nimalyzer/doc/configuration.rst

     check ifStatements max 3
     explanation Long if statements can be replaced by case statements for better readability.

+    check complexity cyclomatic all 40
+    explanation A code with high cyclomatic complexity is hard to understand and maintain.
+Please reduce the amount of the code branches (like, loops, if or case statements).

 Search rules
 ------------